NBC Sports Chicago

 NBC Sports Chicago (formerly Comcast SportsNet Chicago) was an American regional sports network that broadcast regional coverage of professional sports teams in the Chicago metropolitan area, as well as college sports events and original sports-related news, discussion and entertainment programming.
 It was branded as part of the NBC Sports Regional Networks.
 The channel ceased operations on September 30, 2024.

-NBC Sports Chicago was owned by a consortium of Comcast (which owns 25% through the NBC Sports Group unit of NBCUniversal), Chicago Bulls and White Sox owner Jerry Reinsdorf (who owns a 50% majority interest), and the Wirtz Corporation, owner of the Chicago Blackhawks (which owns 25%).
+NBC Sports Chicago was owned by a consortium of Comcast (which owned 25% through the NBC Sports Group unit of NBCUniversal), Chicago Bulls and White Sox owner Jerry Reinsdorf (who owned a 50% majority interest), and the Wirtz Corporation, owner of the Chicago Blackhawks (which owned 25%).
 The Chicago Cubs, through the Tribune Company and later the family of J. Joseph Ricketts, formerly owned a 20% stake in the network from its launch until the Cubs ended their broadcasts on the network after the end of the 2019 season, with that percentage distributed to the remaining partners after that point.

-In May 2024, the Bulls, Blackhawks, and White Sox decided to move to a new network, named Chicago Sports Network, run by Standard Media Group, effective October 1, 2024 start of the fall sports season.
+In May 2024, the Bulls, Blackhawks, and White Sox decided to move to a new network, named Chicago Sports Network, run by Standard Media Group, effective October 1, 2024 (the start of the 2024-25 NBA and NHL seasons).
 After NBC Sports Chicago ended broadcasting operations, most of its channel positions, social media presences and existing followers, transferred to CHSN.
-Several NBCSN on-air personalities were hired by CHSN as well.
+Several on-air personalities were hired by CHSN as well.

 The network's main studios and offices were located at 350 North Orleans Street, inside the River North Point Center in the Near North Side area.
 The channel was available on cable and fiber optic television providers in most of Illinois, and throughout northwest Indiana, Iowa, Kenosha County, Wisconsin and southwest Michigan and nationwide on satellite provider DirecTV.